This is article is part of a 5 part series. Refer to the other parts here

 WSUS Offline Launcher script

-Create a new script in xx called RunWSUSOfflineUpdates.ps1.
+Create a new script in the cmd folder called RunWSUSOfflineUpdates.ps1.
 The code for this script is just 1 line.

 Start-Process -FilePath "Z:\WSUS\cmd\DoUpdate.cmd" -Wait